My Father’s Boots

 I inherit a certain look beneath the brow,

-your vanity, atheism and persistence.
+his vanity, atheism and persistence.

 Even jazz begins to call, a kind of blue note,

-lingering in the air for your approval.
+lingering in the air for his approval.

 Steve Bishop